 What are the top features or characteristics brands should look for when assessing shipping partners?

 NS: As far as the customer-service experience goes, things like real-time tracking, which are still relatively new, can set a provider apart.
 If there are brands that already know real-time tracking is important, then it’s pretty straightforward.
-Or when comparing providers against each other, that feature could be a differentiating factor.
+When comparing providers against each other, that feature could be a differentiating factor.

 To deviate from the customer experience part, let’s focus more on just transportation and flexibility.
 Flexibility, say from a capacity standpoint, right now in aggregate in the market capacity, is not a problem like it was two years ago.
 Look at regional providers.
 There are final-mile providers who are much more flexible based on their model with lower overhead costs as well.
-They can provide competitive pricing, but also flex with large shippers.
+They can provide competitive pricing but also flex with large shippers.

 I think looking for flexibility often goes along with some of these alternative providers and their willingness to engage more deeply.
 They listen to a brand about their business and what they’re trying to achieve, and actually design some solutions that are custom.
 I mean that’s something that certainly the national providers don’t do except for the very largest of their customers.